honojs/website/getting-started/basic.md

 ## Using Middleware

 Middleware can do the hard work for you.
-For example, add the Basic Authentication.
+For example, add in Basic Authentication.

 ```ts
 import { basicAuth } from 'hono/basic-auth'